Therrien triumphs at Labor Day Classic

 Therrien started sixth for the 200-lap endurance test and put on a charge early.
 The 2018 Thunder Road Lade Model champ moved around Matt White into the runner-up spot on lap 22 and went to work.

-He reeled in pole-sitter Stephen Donahue and then slipped around the outside of Donahue for the lead on the 42nd circuit.
-The race was briefly halted by the second caution on lap 45 for Ryan Kuhn's broken suspension.

-Donahue got the jump to regain the lead, forcing Therrien to sit back for a bit.
-On lap 56 Therrien snatched the lead back from Donahue, with defending Thunder Road champion Jason Corliss in hot pursuit.
+Pole-sitter Stephen Donahue got the jump to regain the lead, forcing Therrien to sit back for a bit.
+On lap 56, Therrien snatched the lead back from Donahue, with defending Thunder Road champion Jason Corliss in hot pursuit.
 Corliss slipped underneath Donahue to take over the second spot just before the fourth and fifth yellow flags on lap 68.

 Following a tangle involving Dylan Payea and Chip Grenier on the restart, Corliss outgunned Therrien to take the lead.
 As the race neared the halfway point, Barre’s Nick Sweet made it a three-car tango at the front by slicing through slower traffic.